matrix-org/seshat/seshat-node/README.md

 ## Installation

-To install the bindings rust and yarn are needed:
+Binaries for common platforms are build for each release, check the releases page to see if your platform is supported.

+To install for a supported platform, you only need yarn.
+Otherwise you will also need to install rust.

-    $ yarn && yarn run build-bundled
+    $ yarn

-The above command will compile all the necessary rust libraries, install javascript dependencies and build a node module.
+The above command will compile all the necessary rust libraries, install javascript dependencies and build a node module (unless a prebuilt is available).

 This will build a fully static version, with SQLCipher and OpenSSL statically built and linked by cargo.